 It is a place where the healthcare provider knows you.
 You can go there to get advice about how you can be well.
 Your healthcare provider will help you reach your health goals like losing weight, getting your blood pressure under control, learning how to eat right, taking your medications correctly or giving you support with any other health goal you may have.
 You will find people who care about your overall well-being.

 Does the Chatham County Safety Net Planning Council (Planning Council) provide care?

 Not directly, but our family of providers does.

-Does CCSNPC provide insurance?
+Does the Planning Council provide insurance?